Medically reviewed by Katelyn Hagerty, FNP

 Right?
 Wrong, fellas — there’s a hell of a lot more at stake here than just learning how to pillow talk properly.

-It may be obvious now, but one of the best things you can do to improve your sex life is learn.
+It may be obvious now, but one of the best things you can do to improve your sex life is learning.

 And to keep learning after that.